actlikeadam/ready-code/README.md

 # Ready-code
-This is a collection of coding snippet useful to solve different common problems, mainly Front End world
+This is a collection of coding snippet useful to solve different common problems, mainly Front End world.

+If a good piece of code, add it here

 ## JS/TS normalize height container